-“ The group began as a pilot to help women to take back ownership of their lives and to make decisions for themselves.
-It was all about what was in their best interests and their stories came out of the discussions and talks.”
+“ the group began as a pilot to help women to take back ownership of their lives and to make decisions for themselves.
+It was all about what was in their best interest and the stories came out of discussions and talk and developing self-confidence.”

-Maryanne one of the members of the group said:
+Maryann one of the members of the group said:-

-“When I was lost, along came this group and it was the second best thing I’ve ever done (first was leaving a toxic relationship).
+“When I was lost and along this group was the 2nd best thing I’ve ever done.
+(1st was leaving a toxic relationship.
 We’re all there for each other.”

 “We have an extremely close working relationship with the women at Marian Community, VincentCare.